PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Creating and/or improving material for the course (e.g. proofreading and/or beta-testing assignments, improving lecture slides, writing supplementary course notes, etc.)

 **Requirements:**
+- Have taken COS 324 and earned at least a B+.

+- Highly self-motivated and strong communication skills on Slack.

+- Available to meet weekly and in-person Mondays 4-5:30pm for senior staff meeting and staff meetings.

+**Preferred:**
+- Available to meet weekly and in-person Thursdays 4:30-5:30pm for our grading meetings.

 - Previous experience as a UCA, with strong preference for prior experience as COS 324 UCA and/or as a grading manager in another course

 - A vision for what can be done to improve the COS 324 (both for course staff and for students)

-- Candidates will be asked a few questions about what they are interested in doing for the course as well as their past experience with the course
+- Candidates will be asked a few questions about what they are interested in doing for the course as well as their past experience with the course.

 <!--
 *****************************************